Master of Science in Biology

 - a minimum 3.2 grade point average in undergraduate major and in all upper-division work in biology

-- applicants must submit Graduate Record Examination (GRE) results for both the Aptitude and Advanced Biology (or Biochemistry and Cell and Molecular Biology) exams
+- applicants must submit Graduate Record Examination (GRE) General Test results

 This is a program in which the student undertakes an active research project that culminates in a formal written thesis.
 A total of 24 units in Biology or Biochemistry (of which 16 must be graduate-level), including a thesis based on original research, is required.
 A maximum of 6 units of graduate research (BIOL 698), and 4 units of thesis writing (BIOL 699), and a maximum of 6 units of directed reading (BIOL 695) may be applied toward the degree.